 Krobot Wireless Charger

 With the Krobot Charger, you get a wireless charge at 5W while gracing your home with the elegance of bamboo.
 The bamboo and aluminum combo adds a classy look to a utilitarian item designed for a desk, countertop, or night stand.
-But its lightweight, thin body — which weighs in at 60g, one-quarter inch thick, and four inches round — is also great for traveling.
+But its lightweight, thin body — which weighs in at 60 grams and measures one-quarter inch thick and 4 inches round — is also great for traveling.
 Users gave it high marks for its looks and ease of use in not having to be careful where you place the phone.

 Are you on a tight budget but absolutely must have a wireless charger for your phone?
 You can drop as little as $9.99 for the PowerBot PB1020 and get a pretty sweet deal for the money.
 PowerBot is a featherweight disc topped with anti-slip padding and an agreeably dim indicator, making it easy on the eyes as well as the wallet.
 Sure, it’s a basic choice, but users on Amazon like it a lot.
 It’s small and cheap — it does not ship with a power adapter but recommends using a 2A or higher to charge at 5W.